-- During trek packed food will be provided.
+- During the trek, packed food will be provided.

-- On Day 1- Lunch to Day 5- Breakfast only.
+- From Day 1- Lunch to Day 5- Breakfast only.

 - Forest Permits/Camping Charges, if any (Up to the amount charged for Indian nationals)

-- Tented accommodation throughout the trek and guest houses
+- Tented accommodations throughout the trek and guest houses

 - Rent for camping equipment.